jerryq0101/csgo-mkt-may/README.md

 ## Setting up Frontend

-Here is just general React and Nextjs components, so I'll mainly share the stuff I learned (Moving from ReactJS to NextJS).
+Here are just general React and NextJS knowledge, so I'll mainly share the stuff I learned.
 * SSR vs CSR, App router and structuring API queries in NextJS
 * Singleton pattern connections to database (may not have been the best)
 * Promise + setTimeout pattern